 Open your Twitter app of choice and compose a tweet containing the address and a brief description of the problem.
 Although you’re limited to 280 characters, do your best to be concise but specific.
 If you have photos of the issue, you can attach up to four photos to your tweet.

 Once you’ve got everything together, send the tweet to @stlcsb on Twitter.
 The CSB will reply with a service request number and a response due date.
 The account is monitored and replies are issued during regular business hours.

 To check the status of your service request, grab your service request number and head to the CSB service request status page.
 You’ll be able to find the details of your request and a response due date.

 If the issue has been investigated and a response submitted, you’ll also be able to see that information.
 The completion date, resolution, and explanation will be listed.

 My CSB issue was not resolved.
 Now what?

 It’s possible that when you go to check the status of your service request, you’ll find that a response has been issued and the request closed.
 If you believe the request was closed in error or that the response was inadequate, contact the Citizens’ Service Bureau to discuss the issue further.
 You can call CSB at (314) 622-4800 or email firstname.lastname@example.org to follow up.
 You can also tweet at @stlcsb with your service request number and request an update.

 You can also submit a new service request for the issue using the methods explained above.
 You might want to include previous service request numbers related to the issue in your description.

 If you’re still having trouble getting your Citizens’ Service Bureau service request resolved, you can contact your ward’s Neighborhood Improvement Specialist.
 The NIS is your liaison for all city departments.
 They can address your issue with the CSB or directly with the department handling your request.

-For more information and contact details for your NIS, visit our Dutchtown resources page.
+For more information and contact details for your NIS, visit our Dutchtown Neighborhood Improvement Specialist page.